The Key Error exception in Python is an exception that most programmers encounter especially when they are getting started with Python dictionaries.

 This is also a good option!

-In the previous section I have introduced the dictionary get() method as a way to return a default value if a key doesn’t exist in our dictionary.
+In the previous section, we introduced the dictionary method get() to return a default value if a key doesn’t exist in a dictionary.

-But, what happens if we don’t pass the default value as second argument to the get() method?
+But, what happens if you don’t pass the default value as a second argument to the get() method?

 countries = {'Italy': 'Rome', 'Poland': 'Warsaw', 'UK': 'London'}